 We integrate direct-to-patient programs and services, education, advocacy, close partnership with treatment developers, and research funding to foster meaningful change for those living with EB.

 We envision a future where the burdens of EB are eased and eradicated, empowering those affected to lead lives free from the challenges of EB.

 debra of America was founded in 1980 by Arlene Pessar and her son, Eric Lopez, who was born with EB.
-Eric testified before Congress six times during the 1980's urging Federal appropriations for research, as well as legislation, which led to the creation of five clinical centers and a national registry of patients.
+Eric testified before Congress six times during the 1980s urging federal appropriations for research and legislation, which led to the creation of five clinical centers and a national registry of patients.

-Frustrated with the lack of available medical information on the disease when Eric was born, Arlene and Eric wrote countless letters to nursing journals seeking information about EB. debra of America was founded to fill the large gaps in knowledge about the cause, diagnosis, treatment, and a cure for the rare disease.
-After they had written the first informational materials on EB, the mother and son team identified regional representatives to promote awareness and disseminate this information.
-Initial television, radio, and newspaper publicity drew attention to debra of America’s mission and in the organization’s inaugural year, the first newsletter was mailed to 100 EB families across the nation.
+Frustrated with the lack of available medical information on the disease, Arlene and Eric wrote countless letters to nursing journals seeking information about EB. debra of America was founded to fill the significant gaps in knowledge about the cause, diagnosis, treatment, and cure for the rare disease.
+After writing the first informational materials on EB, Arlene and Eric identified regional representatives to promote awareness and disseminate this information.
+Initial television, radio, and newspaper publicity drew attention to debra of America’s mission and in the organization’s inaugural year, the first newsletter was mailed to 100 EB families nationwide.

-Their valiant efforts even caught the attention of President Ronald Reagan.
+The family's valiant efforts caught the attention of President Ronald Reagan.
 On October 11, 1984, President Reagan and the 98th Congress of the United States of America signed the Joint Resolution approving the first-ever “National Epidermolysis Bullosa Awareness Week.”

-Throughout its 35 years, debra of America has remained committed to funding research toward a cure, while responding to the increased need to provide direct services to patients and their families.
+Since 1980, debra of America has remained committed to its mission to fund research toward a cure, while responding to the increased need to provide direct services to patients and their families.